crsl4/phylogenetics-class/lecture-notes/lecture5.md

 # Homework: Needleman-Wunsch algorithm

-**Instructions:** Watch the class video on canvas with the rest of the steps of the Needleman-Wunsch algorithm and redo the same example with a cost of gap of 1 and a cost of substitions of 3 to compare the final alignment in both cases.
+**Instructions:** Watch the class video on canvas with the rest of the steps of the Needleman-Wunsch algorithm and finish the alignment.
+Optional: redo the same example with a cost of gap of 1 and a cost of substitions of 3 to compare the final alignment in both cases.

 **Important take-home message:** The final alignment depends on the costs of gaps and substitutions.